Subatomic Physics Research Tools and Instruments grants program

 Description

-SAP-RTI grants assist in buying or developing research equipment that costs more than $7,000.
-SAP-RTI grants are divided into three categories, according to the total net cost of the equipment.
+The SAP-RTI grants program assists researchers in buying or developing research equipment with a net cost of more than $7,000.
 Net cost is defined as the purchase cost of the equipment after any discount from the vendor and before taxes, customs and importation fees, transportation and shipping charges, and assembly and installation costs.
+SAP-RTI grants are divided into three categories according to the total net cost of the equipment.
 These categories are

 • SAP-RTI grants – category 1: $7,001 to $150,000